 One of the best ways to help kids combat anxiety is to encourage them to ask questions.
-Our imaginations can often make something seem more scary than it is, after we know more about it.
+Our imaginations can often make something seem more scary than it is.
 Once we find out the facts and learn what to expect, even challenging things feel more doable.
 We have many books for kids that can help ease their fears about shots and going to the doctor.
 We have simple books that explain both viruses and vaccines in age appropriate ways, often starring favorite storybook and TV characters.
 In addition, children's hospitals all over the country have been sharing tips, tricks, and FAQs to help parents prepare kids for getting a vaccine with ease, and and at the same time, provide information that empowers parents to make confident decisions about their child's health.

 You can get some great professional advice right here at home by looking at Riley Children's Hospital's What You Need to Know.
 If you decide to get your child vaccinated, you can schedule an appointment by calling 211 or visiting ourshot.in.gov.
 Several COVID-19 vaccine locations also offer walk-in appointments.